Serendib International Cup: Background

-The three participating unions are high performance emerging nations with the sport having an ever growing presence.
-The competition comes as all three unions are still in the process for qualifying for a place in the 2015 Rugby World Cup.
-The national sport in Madagascar, Test matches regularly attract 40,000 capacity crowds against others high performers of the region such as Kenya, Namibia and Zimbabwe.
-Madagascar is two wins away from qualifying for the 2015 Rugby World Cup placing third in the 2013 Africa Cup.
-Poland is a highly competitive FIRA-AER Union currently placing third in the 2012–14 European Nations Cup First Division B.

 Sri Lanka has one of the largest number of registered players in the world currently boasting 58,000 players, positioning the Union within the top 15 in the world.
 With Sri Lanka's win the 2013 Asian Five Nations division 1, the 2014 Asian Five Nations will see their return to the top ranks of the championships.
 This tournament will be preparation for the Union's high performance programme for next year's Asian 5 Nations.
 The winner will qualify directly to 2015 Rugby World Cup as Asia 1, while the runner-up will enter the Repechage.

 For the development of the sport in Sri Lanka, the hosting of such a tournament is key in growing awareness by building stronger commercial and broadcasting platforms.
 It comes in addition to the annual Asian Five Nations Asian championship, founded in 2008.
 Rugby in Sri Lanka is currently worth more than 1–2 billion Rupees and is widespread throughout the country.
 According to SLRFU President Asanga Seneviratne rugby could become Sri Lanka's most popular sport within the next decade.
 The SLRFU envisions the tournament to becoming a second-tier world cup.

 Namal Rajapaksa has been named as the captain of the Sri Lankan team ahead of the tournament, as Yoshitha Rajapaksa is out of the squad due to injuries.